rbeltran076/rbeltran076.github.io/README.md

 - **Reliability**
   - with site reliability engineer
   - SLI 1: Account Availability: Ensure 95% of account access requests are successful.
-  - SLI 2:Time to Access: Ensure 85% of page requests are loaded within 500ms.
+  - SLI 2: Time to Access: Ensure 85% of page requests are loaded within 500ms.
-  - SLI 3:Transaction Processing Time: Ensure 99% of transactions are completed within 2 seconds.
+  - SLI 3: Transaction Processing Time: Ensure 99% of transactions are completed within 2 seconds.
 - **Security**
   - with cybersec engineer
   - SLI 4: Login Success Rate: Ensure 99.9% of login attempts are successful without errors due to system issues.